In this article

 Lees Ferry on the Colorado River below Glen Canyon Dam is a blue-ribbon rainbow trout fishery.
 The White Mountains hold native Apache trout in streams like the West Fork of the Black River.
 Lake Powell offers striped bass, smallmouth, and walleye.

-Browse Arizona waters with GilledIt's directory at /us/fishing-pond-directory/arizona.
+Browse Arizona waters with GilledIt's Arizona directory.

 Frequently Asked Questions

-A resident annual fishing license costs $37 and a non-resident annual is $55.
+A resident annual fishing license costs $37 and a nonresident annual is $55.
 Both include trout privileges.
 A 1-day license is $20 for any angler.

 Anglers age 10 and older must have a fishing license in Arizona.
 Kids under 10 fish free when accompanied by a licensed adult.